Total Numbers of Accepted Species

 Included: 13.445 microspecies mostly in apomictic genera: Ranunculus auricomus agg.
 (Ranunculaceae) (941), Rubus fruticosus agg.
 (Rosaceae) (3.184), Alchemilla (Rosaceae) (695), Sorbus s. l.
 (Rosaceae) (213), Hieracium and Pilosella (Asteraceae) (5.183), Taraxacum officinale agg.
 (Asteraceae) (2.389), Limonium (531) and others (182, of them many Cotoneaster).

 Between 2.300 and 2.700 new species were described each year during the years 2012 - 2020 (Govaerts, in litt.) and are subsequently registered in IPNI; the trend was quite stable.
-The total number of species does not increase by the same amount because at the same time other, previously listed as valid, doubtful species are recognized as synonyms, leading to an increase of between 1.000 - 2.000 per year in the grand total.
+The total number of species does not increase by the same amount because other (previously listed as valid) doubtful species are recognized as synonyms, leading to an increase of between 1.000 - 2.000 per year in the grand total.

 Therefore between 352.000 and 357.000 (including microspecies) is the correct number of currently recognized higher plant species (past 1753), increasing by about 1.500 - 2.000 each year (after subtraction of newly recognized synonymies).
 About +/- 10.000 tolerance exists, based on differing species concepts (lumping vs. splitting).
 The real number is probably closer to 352.000 because there still remain some doubtful taxa waiting to be synonymized.